 Spa Days

-Cape Town is famous for its high quality hotels, so spa aficionados should be on the look out for tempting winter spa deals.
+Cape Town is famous for its high quality hotels, and spa aficionados can find tempting winter deals.
 Some indulgent indoor pampering is the perfect way to spend a rainy day in Cape Town.

 Cape Town Museums and Historical Sites